gmannings/php_unit_testing/readme.md

 * Why JUnit coverage report is needed and useful
 * What does 100% coverage mean?
 * How to fake coverage, and why that's a bad thing...

+## Stage 2

+A `MessageProcessor` class that introduces Dependency Injection, allowing it to depend on a separate service (`LoggerService`).
+The `LoggerService` is injected into the `MessageProcessor`, enabling easier testing and mocking.

+Use *PHPUnit and Prophecy* to test the `MessageProcessor` class, ensuring a 100% coverage report.

+Happy Paths:

+* Ensure valid messages are processed correctly (e.g., converted to uppercase).
+* Verify the logger is called with the correct message.

+Edge Cases:

+* Test for empty messages, ensuring appropriate logging and exception handling.

+Interaction Testing:

+* Validate the interactions between MessageProcessor and the injected LoggerService.

+Exceptions:

+* Confirm that processing an empty message throws an InvalidArgumentException.

+How might the object be improved?
+How might testing assist with this?